JonasRossou123/php-composer-monolog/README.md

 ## What did I learn from this exercise
-- learning to work with composer and handle packages
+- Learning about composer and handle packages
 - Basic understanding of Monolog
 - Learn to find a workaround if a package is outdated
 - Log to a file with StreamHandler